TheAcharya/MarkerData/README.md

 - Effortlessly synchronise Final Cut Pro's Marker metadata to cloud databases with a single click.
 - Functionality allowing batch extraction and rendering of stills or animated GIFs based on each Marker's timecode.
 - Versatile features for batch burning-in labels, embedding comprehensive metadata of each Marker onto stills or animated GIFs.
+- Comprehensive timeline functionality, encompassing support for timelines such as Projects and Compound Clips.
 - Allows the creation of multiple configurations tailored to diverse project requirements.
 - Harnesses the potential to utilise Captions as Markers, adding a layer of flexibility.
 - Automatically analyse and embed colour swatches from extracted images for shot reference.